 Arts patron Ida F. Haimovicz developed her artistic talent as a sculptor late in life, but as she grew older she wished that she had started much sooner.
 Because of this, she wanted to encourage young people to develop and pursue their talent in visual art while they are young.
 In her memory, her family created an endowment with the Arts and Humanities Council of Montgomery County (AHCMC).
 AHCMC gratefully recognizes the Family of Ida F. Haimovicz for their generous gift to endow this award

-This award is given to a high school senior graduating in the class of 2013 who is enrolled in a public or non-public high school in Montgomery County to benefit his/her pursuit of a visual arts career.
-The $3,000 Ida F. Haimovicz Visual Arts Award for 2013 will be granted following a juried selection process that is based upon artistic merit of the original work submitted and the applicant’s potential for a visual arts career, not financial need.
+This award is given to a high school senior graduating in the class of 2017 who is enrolled in a public or non-public high school in Montgomery County to benefit his/her pursuit of a visual arts career.
+The $3,000 Ida F. Haimovicz Visual Arts Award for 2017 will be granted following a juried selection process that is based upon artistic merit of the original work submitted and the applicant’s potential for a visual arts career, not financial need.

 An applicant must meet all of the following criteria:

-The Ida F. Haimovicz Visual Arts Award, now in its fourteenth year, was established by the family of the late Ida F. Haimovicz to support a Montgomery County high school senior intent on pursuing a visual arts career.
+The Ida F. Haimovicz Visual Arts Award, now in its sixteenth year, was established by the family of the late Ida F. Haimovicz to support a Montgomery County high school senior intent on pursuing a visual arts career.
 The Haimovicz award, a cash award of $3,000, is administered by the Arts and Humanities Council of Montgomery County.

 At age 64, Mrs. Haimovicz, a resident of North Bethesda, attended a sculpture class at the Corcoran Gallery of Art.
 This class started Mrs. Haimovicz on a much-loved hobby, says her son Joseph Hamer.
 "She began sculpting at home, but the clay became heavier and heavier as she grew older.
 She realized that she should have started much earlier in life."
 Mrs. Haimovicz wanted to provide financial aid to deserving high school students to enjoy their creativity while still young.